tno-terminology-design/tev2-specifications/docs/tev2-glossaries-demo.md

 1. only creates an entry for MRG entries that have an existing, non-empty `glossaryNotes` field
 2. shows the notes.

-We have simplified the handlebars expression so that it becomes easier for readers to focus on what we have been trying to do here.
+We have simplified the handlebars template so that it becomes easier for readers to focus on what we have been trying to do here.

 The [MRGRef](@) that is used is `{%` `hrg="" converter="{{#if glossaryNotes}}## {{noRefs glossaryTerm}}\n\n{{glossaryText}}\n\n### Notes\n\n{{#each glossaryNotes}}- {{this}}\n{{/each}}\n{{/if}}"` `%}`
 :::